cbernaci/eeg_project/hardware/README.md

 Check the [arduino sketch](../firmware/arduino_read_square_wave/arduino_read_square_wave.ino) to see how to generate the square wave.

+Now, a bit later, I ended up using an AWG for generating the square wave, so the pics below show this.
+But I leave the documentation of the Uno approach for future reference.
+The AWG generated a cleaner signal than the Uno.

 ### Pic of Circuit:
 <img src="./square_wave_uno.png" title="Uno Wiring for Square Wave." width="300"/>

 ### Pic of Signal:
+** NOTE: This is using the AWG as the input waveform, not the UNO **
 <img src="./square_wave_viz.png" title="EEG Visualizer for Square Wave." width="600"/>